-Articles & Ideas I'm Exploring
+Articles & Reading

 4 Questions to Ask Yourself Before Changing Careers

-This article explores how career transitions are often tied not only to skills and opportunities, but also to identity, values, fulfillment, and long-term alignment.
+How career transitions are often tied not only to skills and opportunities, but also to identity, values, fulfillment, and long-term alignment.

 My Reflection

-Read Original Article →
+Read original article →

 The Future of Data Literacy

-This article discusses how organizations increasingly need employees who can interpret, question, communicate, and responsibly use data rather than simply consume reports.
+How organizations increasingly need employees who can interpret, question, communicate, and responsibly use data rather than simply consume reports.

 My Reflection